Having power over your life means you can create the life you desire.

 Not all situations in your life are created by your behaviors, but some are.
 The ones that are, are in your control.

-You have the power to create the life you want.
+And by creating situations you desire and taking responsibility of all situations in your life, you will have the power to create the life you want.

-And it all starts with understanding the STEB cycle.
+It all starts with understanding the STEB cycle.